Discover how industry executives and HR leaders can create a competitive benefits package that improves employee wellbeing and their bottom line.

 Bruno elaborated by telling the viewers, “EWA solutions like Immediate are really powerful at retaining people… We found that people within a company where they can access their earned wages and alleviate financial stress, make their life more normal, are less likely to leave.
 And it’s not just that people stay, it’s that they become ambassadors of your brand.
 They are happy to be employees of a company that offers this kind of benefit.
 It’s unique, it’s not self-serving, and it’s a true benefit.
 So one of the residual values is that organizations employing EWA solutions are now becoming brand ambassadors that are evangelizing the fact that their employers are offering this benefit.”

-Bruno has 18 + years of business development, sales strategy, and senior management experience in high growth businesses including Fintech and IT infrastructure management software.
+Bruno has 18 + years of business development, sales strategy, and senior management experience in high growth businesses.

 Board Member and Advisor, Pack Health